no3rdw/ledmatrix-effects/readme.md

 This project was built for a Feather M4 Express, 32x32 LED Matrix, a NeoKey 1x4, and a PCF8523 real-time clock.
 It then expanded to include a Circuit Playground Express with an attached IR Remote Receiver.
-I plan to modify this again to move the NeoKey 1x4 to the CPX to increase performance on the Feather.

 - When possible, all effects have been coded to work on other resolution screens (ex.
 64x32), although I do not currently have the ability to test this.
 - The real-time clock is optional and can be commented out in device.py.
 Any time the clock would be displayed, 00:00:00 will be displayed instead.